 6. Julian Stanczak

 Julian Stanczak (1928-2017) was another Polish-American artist who was one of the pioneers of the Op art movement.
-His exhibition at the Martha Jackson Gallery in New York in 1964 called “Julian Stanczak: Optical Paintings” resulted in the name of the movement to be coined by Time Magazine.
+His exhibition at the Martha Jackson Gallery in New York in 1964 called “Julian Stanczak: Optical Paintings” resulted in the name of the movement being coined by Time Magazine.